How to build fault-tolerant Microservices Architecture using Kafka

 We are already living in a digital world, which is moving swiftly in this new virtual reality.
 With this, enterprises are looking for ways to build applications and architecture that can evolve with changing customer experience.

-To achieve this, tech leaders are looking for ways like serverless architecture, data-driven applications, microservices, hyper automation, and more.
 Amongst all this, the one thing that is constant is data.
 Whatever applications and systems are being built, enterprises require systems that can help in achieving scale in processing, communications, storing, and provide real-time data insights.
 This must be further combined with easy to maintain application architectures.

-This is where Microservices (a new way of building applications) and Kafka (a distributed streaming platform) come in.
+This is where Microservices (a new way of building applications) and Apache Kafka (a distributed streaming platform) come in.
 They are already helping many organizations to build fault-tolerant application architectures.
 The innate ability of Microservices to decouple huge applications into small and manageable services makes it highly popular.
 However, microservices’ communication usually tends to get more complex because of their distributed nature.

 As microservices combine various services and sub-services, the communication between these services must be highly intact, otherwise resulting in application collapse.
 The independently dependent services communicate with each other using light weight protocols like REST or messaging broker systems like Apache Kafka.
 Kafka is a distributed streaming platform that is becoming increasingly popular for building microservices applications.